 To immediately ripen bananas for use in banana bread, cake, or other cooked dishes, put unpeeled bananas on a foil-lined baking sheet.
 Bake them at 300 degrees Fahrenheit for 15 to 20 minutes, or until the banana skins turn completely black all over.
 Let them cool, then scoop the banana pulp from the peel and mash it for your recipe.

 You can soften bananas for use in recipes in the microwave too, but this method does not improve the flavor or increase the sweetness of the unripe bananas, so you may need to increase the sugar in your recipe to compensate.
 This method works better with partially ripened fruit than fully green bananas.
 Peel the bananas and place them on a microwave-safe plate or bowl.
 Heat them on high just until you hear them sizzling, about 30 seconds.

-If you bring home too many bananas and some start to turn brown before you get a chance to eat them, pop them into the freezer, peel and all, for the next time you get a hankering for banana bread.
+If you bring home too many bananas and some start to turn brown before you get a chance to eat them, pop them into the freezer, peel and all, for the next time you get a hankering for banana bread or banana ice cream.